anfragment/react-email-dynamic/README.md

 Renders the given template string into an HTML string synchronously.
 Use in environments where asynchronous calls are not possible or desired.

 ### `RenderOptions`
-- `reactEmailRenderOptions?: @react-email/render.Options`: Options passed to the React Email's render function.
-Useful for converting the template to plain text.
+- `reactEmailRenderOptions?: @react-email/render.Options`: Options passed to the [React Email's render function](https://react.email/docs/utilities/render).
+Pass `{ plainText: true }` to render plain text instead of HTML.
 - `scope?: Record<string, any>`: An object serving as the scope for the template.
 Enables the passing of data and/or custom components.
 See the [Advanced Usage](#advanced-usage-custom-components-and-data) section for more information.
 - `swcOptions?: swc.Options`: Configuration options for the [SWC compiler](https://swc.rs/docs/usage/core#transform), allowing adjustments to the JSX parser and other compile-time settings.